UPS Service Guarantee: What You Need to Know

 How to Secure Late Package Refunds

 The way you find out about a late package is by going to UPS's system and tracking the package.
 So once again you're using their system to tell you that a package was late.
 They already know that that package was late and they could refund you that money right away but they don't.
-UPS is counting on the fact that you're not going to submit a request for a credit and they're going to keep your money.
-You have 15 days from the scheduled delivery date to request a refund.
+You have 15 days from the scheduled delivery date to request a UPS refund.
 If you don't do that within that time frame, they will keep your money.

 Audit Shipments Yourself